 Ready to Build a Mixed Assessment?

 The most effective assessments use the right type of question for each learning objective.
-QuizMagic generates all five types of assessment questions from any source material: PDF, PowerPoint, video, or text, in under 60 seconds.
+QuizMagic generates all five types of assessment questions from any source material, such as PDF, PowerPoint, video, or text, in under 60 seconds.